Skip to main content

 Request is forwarded

-The request is forwarded to the upstream API over HTTPS with the injected credentials.
-Your app never sees the real secret.
+The request continues to the upstream service with the injected credentials.
+Your code never holds the real secret.

 Installation